Trump celebrates acquittal, denounces 'vicious' political opponents in post-impeachment insult blitz

 "They're vicious and mean," Trump said of his opponents.
 "Vicious.
 These people are vicious.
 Adam Schiff is a vicious, horrible person.
 Nancy Pelosi is a horrible person."

 Trump's remarks often went in bizarre directions and were akin to speeches at his raucous rallies.
-Trump not only discussed impeachment, but who he would cast in famous Hollywood films, Rep. Jim Jordan's workout routine, former New York Yankees second baseman Bobby Richardson and having personally interviewed candidates for U.S. Senate.
-Of Rep. Debbie Lesko, R-Ariz., Trump said he he liked her last name and that's why he "picked" her as the candidate to back in a GOP primary.
+He not only discussed the impeachment, but whom he would cast in famous Hollywood films, Rep. Jim Jordan's workout routine, former New York Yankees second baseman Bobby Richardson and having personally interviewed candidates for the Senate.
+Of Rep. Debbie Lesko, R-Ariz., Trump said he liked her last name and that's why he "picked" her as the candidate to back in a GOP primary.

 One by one, the president went around the room and praised Republicans as he spoke for roughly an hour.